Aircon Outdoor Fan Blade

 | Blade looks fine but noise continues | Motor or mounting is the issue | Check fan motor or brackets |

-Replace only if the blade is visibly cracked, bent, or very loose.
+- Replace only if the blade is visibly cracked, bent, or very loose on the shaft.
+A cracked blade can break further under rotation, so visible damage should not be ignored.